OSULUG/book-club/README.rst

 `book_club` is a little python tool used to automate the upkeep of my book club.

-All you need to do is update the appropriate variables in the book-club.yml file and run `book-club build`.
+All you need to do is update the appropriate variables in the book-club.rst file and run `book-club build`.
 It'll generate an index.html file and you're good to go.